 - PATCH version when there are only backwards compatible bug fixes.

 Daml’s “public API” is laid out in the Daml Ecosystem Overview.

-Regular snapshot releases are made every Wednesday, with additional snapshots released as needed.
-These releases contain Daml Connect and Integration Components, both from the daml repository as well as some others.
+Regular, weekly snapshot releases are made every Wednesday, with additional snapshots produced as needed.
+These releases contain Daml Components, both from the daml repository as well as some others.

 No more than one major version is released every six months, barring exceptional circumstances.

 Individual Daml drivers follow their own release cadence, using already released Integration Components as a dependency.

 Major versions will be supported for a minimum of one year after a subsequent Major version is release.
 Within a major version, only the latest minor version receives security and bug fixes.